Pediatrician, Blank Children’s Hospital and

 Grand View University, Des Moines, Iowa

-In addition to being an instructor at Grand View University, Debra is also a doctoral candidate at Iowa State University.
+Debra is an instructor at Grand View University.
+She earned her PhD in Education from Iowa State University with an emphasis in literacy in the spring of 2020.
 Her research interests are socially-based writing instruction, intermediate and middle school reading comprehension, inquiry-based instruction, and engagement and motivation in literacy education.
 Debra received a BA from Grand View University in Human Services and a M.ED. from Iowa State University with a literacy emphasis.
 She also received her elementary education teaching certificate from the University of Pittsburgh and holds endorsements in reading and science and a certificate in special education and has been a public-school classroom teacher for the past 21 years.
 She has taught in Pennsylvania, Alabama, and Iowa, with experience teaching preschool through 8th grade, and a majority of those years in 4th and 7th grade.
 Debra loves to read, travel, walk, listen to true crime pod casts, and spend time with her four grown kids, her husband, and her fur family (2 cats and a tripawd puppy named Auggie).
 She is passionate about public education, equity of education, ensuring all kids have access to quality text, and animal rights

 Molly works with Iowa Reach Out and Read programs to bring our early literacy program to hundreds of children and families, providing technical assistance, training, and other support.
 In addition, she works to provide fundraising support and guidance to Iowa sites and the coalition through grants, sponsorships, events, and other fundraising partnerships.
 She also manages the all-volunteer board, social media, communications, and various projects the coalition is working on.
 Before joining Reach Out and Read Iowa, Molly worked for 14 years as the Community Relations Manager for Barnes and Noble in which she successfully developed and executed results-oriented, community relations programs.
 In her professional roles, Ms.Topf has cultivated and maintained positive relationships with educational, literacy, literary, cultural, and arts organizations in the central Iowa area, executed and managed events, managed scheduling, budgeting, team-building, training, staff development, and been the media and public relations liaison.
 She is an member of St. Augustin's parish where she leads the Little Flower's Girls Club, and a Home & School volunteer at St. Augustin school.
 In her spare time, Molly enjoys creative projects, gardening, reading, exploring new places, and most of all, spending time with her family.